How do I manage outcome mastery calculations in a course?

 Select Calculation Method

 To select a mastery calculation method, click the Mastery Calculation drop-down menu .
-You can select one of four calculation methods: Decaying Average , n Number of Times , Most Recent Score , and Highest Score .
+You can select one of four calculation methods: Decaying Average , n Number of Times , Most Recent Score , Highest Score , and Average .

 If you are unable to edit the mastery calculation, you do not have permission to edit the mastery calculation in your course.
 For assistance managing your mastery calculation, contact your Canvas administrator.